-Jeep's New Best-Selling Hybrid
+Jeep's New Best-Selling Hybrid: the Wrangler 4xe

 Since its debut on American roads a few months back, the new Jeep Wrangler 4xe Hybrid is selling like proverbial hot cakes.
 The green off-roader averages just 10.5 days on dealer lots before heading home with a happy camper.